robertmuth/Cwerg/Docs/ast.md

 ### ExprIndex (at)
-Checked indexed access of array or slice
+Optionally unchecked indexed access of array or slice

 Fields: